Temporal Empirical Dynamic Modeling

 ggplot2::geom_line(ggplot2::aes(x = k, y = rho, color = variable))

-To investigate the causal influences of air pollutants on the incidence of cardiovascular diseases, we performed PCM analysis using an embedding dimension of 11 and 12 nearest neighbors per variable pair.
+To investigate the causal influences of air pollutants on the incidence of cardiovascular diseases, we performed PCM analysis using an embedding dimension of \(7\) and number of nearest neighbors of \(8\) per variable pair.

 vars = c("cvd", "rsp", "no2", "so2", "o3")